khulnasoft-lab/design.khulnasoft.com/contents/content/voice-and-tone.md

 - For component-specific guidance, use the Pajamas page for each component.
 - For general guidance, use the technical writing [style guide](https://docs.gitlab.com/ee/development/documentation/styleguide/).

+If you have questions, ask a technical writer.

 ## Brevity

 Users will skim content, rather than read text carefully.
 Copy should be concise and short whenever possible.
 A long message or label is a red flag hinting at a design that needs improvement.